Inflatable Water Parks Around NJ to Cool Off In

 Island Aqua Park – Margate City, Stone Harbor

-The newly opened Island Aqua Park is big and built for majorly wet fun.
+Aqua Park is big and built for majorly wet fun.
 Kids ages 6 and up can enjoy the park in Margate City without an adult in the water, though an adult must sign the waiver.
 Prices are $35 for one hour or $50 for two hours.
-A separate location is also open at Stone Harbor with the blob launchpad, slides, a climbing wall, rope, and more.
+A separate location is also open at Stone Harbor with a blob launchpad, slides, a climbing wall, rope, and more.
 Expect to pay $35 for 45 minutes there.
 Island Aqua Park doesn't accept reservations at either location, so it's first come, first served.

 Lake Barnegat – Lacey Township

-Ocean County residents are in luck!
-Lake Barnegat has a great floating playground, which is open in summer 2021 for county residents only.
+Ocean County residents are in luck: Lake Barnegat has a great floating playground, open to county residents only.
 The cost is $10 per session for Lacey Township residents and $15 for non-Lacey Township (but Ocean County) residents.
 Note that life jackets are required, and participants must be 8 years of age or older to use the inflatable water park.

 Totally Tubular Aqua Park – Ocean City

-This floating playground offers 5,000 square feet of wild, wet fun with 18 unique features to explore!
+This floating playground offers 5,000 square feet of wild fun, with 18 unique features to explore.
 Snag a 45-minute time slot ($35/person), and kids ages 6 and up will have a blast bouncing and slipping into the water.
 Life jackets are provided.
-Make reservations online.
+Buy passes online.

 All photos courtesy of the respective venues